wigahluk/wigahluk.github.io/posts/js-complexity-analysis.md

 And that’s pretty much all, at least with the default configuration.

-The generated report looks like [this one](/plato-report/index.html) (this is the actual report for my page, this page):
+The generated report looks like [this one](/plato-report/index.html) (this is the actual report for my page, this page).